 35. Members should be especially cautious when coming into contact with representatives of corrupt or repressive regimes, ensuring that they uphold the integrity of the parliamentary process and the reputation of the House of Lords at all times.

 Registration of interests

-37. A “reasonable member of the public” is taken to mean an impartial and well-informed person, who judges all the relevant facts in an objective manner.
+39. A “reasonable member of the public” is taken to mean an impartial and well informed person, who judges all the relevant facts in an objective manner.

-41. Any reference in this Guide to a spouse includes a member’s civil partner or cohabitee.
-Registration of a spouse’s interests is required in certain cases.
+45. Registration of a spouse or partner’s interests is required in certain cases.
 However, registration of the interests of a relative or friend is not required.
 Members may, at their discretion, declare such interests where they consider them to be relevant to the particular matter in hand, but they are not generally relevant to a member’s parliamentary conduct as a whole and are thus excluded from the Register.